 An individual may be responsible for a 20% coinsurance and expenses over the agreed amount.

-When an individual has traditional Medicare, they will generally never see a bill from a healthcare provider.
+When a person has Original Medicare, they will generally never see a bill from a provider.
 Instead, the law states that providers must send the claim directly to Medicare.

 Medicare then reimburses the medical costs directly to the service provider.